eCommerce. For some it’s a scary word, a foreign word or simply misunderstood. Let’s talk about how you may already be part of the eCommerce world.

 - WordPress Coaching

 You may have an online store that sells products or you may sell a single eBook on your site.
 You might sell packages of the services on your site—or perhaps some online courses or memberships.
 You might offer booking services.
 Or maybe you sell tickets to workshops or other events.
 You may even have some affiliate links scattered around, or a few ads.
 Well, that too, my friends, is eCommerce.
 So if you are selling your products or services on your WordPress site, face it, you are part of the eCommerce world.

 But It Goes Further than That

-Think of every aspect I mentioned and all of the content, plugins and themes that are part of eCommerce, even if they are not directly related.
+Think of every aspect I mentioned and all of the content, plugins and themes that are part of WooCommerce, even if they are not directly related.
 You may use a certain theme to sell something online.
-It wasn’t marketed as an eCommerce theme, but it works.
+It wasn’t marketed as an WooCommerce theme, but it works.
 You need those plugins to help people subscribe to your site, share content via social media, and build forms so they can contact you.
-The list goes on and on.
+The list is endless.

-Take for example, our eCommerce podcast and the Do the Woo podcast.
-In it we have talked about everything from security to SEO.
-The fact is, no matter what you sell online, you would probably learn something from these podcasts.
+Take, for example, our own history with podcasts.
+In them we have talked about everything from security to SEO, social media to inbound marketing.
+The fact is, no matter what you sell online, you have learned something from these podcasts.

 Let’s face it.
 We are all in business to make money.
-You might be doing what you love or following your passion, but honestly, those are few and far between.
-How you choose to make a living cannot neatly be packaged into your dreams coming true.
+You might be doing what you love or following your passion, but honestly, the latter are few and far between.
+How you choose to make a living is not always related to your dreams coming true.
 When the stuff hits the fan, we all (or at least the majority of us), need to make a living.
-And if it’s online, likely are have already embraced eCommerce.
+And if it’s selling online, it’s time to embrace eCommerce.